CSS has a whole slew of different color formats: hex codes, rgb(), hsl(), lch(), the list goes on!

 Here's an LCH color picker.
 Spend a moment or two experimenting with it, to get a feel for how it works:

 LCH stands for “Lightness Chroma Hue”.
-“Chroma” is more-or-less a synonym of “saturation”.
+“Chroma” is more-or-less a synonym of “saturation”There is technically a difference, but I don't know enough about color theory to understand the distinction.
 It's conceptually very similar to HSL, but with two big differences:

 Unlike the other color formats we've seen, LCH isn't bound to sRGB.
 It isn't even bound to P3!
 It achieves this by not having an upper limit on Chroma.